dgaydukov/cert-aws/sa/files/sa.md

     * for those who doesn't support resource policy (dynamoDB) - you add user/role iam policy with condition to limit access to vpc endpoint
 So if you want to deny access if it not accessed from vpc endpoint add `"Condition":{"StringNotEquals":{"aws:sourceVpce":"vpce-11aa22bb"}}` to resource policy (in case of s3) or to user/role policy in case of dynamoDB
 Since vpc endpoint is interface inside vpc you can assign SG to it and control which port available using this SG.
+Aws abuse report:
+* you may receive abuse report from AWS Trust & Safety Team to security contact of your account (if you don't have security email, email would be sent to your aws email)
+* you have to review content & logs of abuse report & respond within 24 hours & explain what you take to prevent abuse.
+If you don't response your account would be blocked
+If you noticed unauthorized activity in your account:
+* change root user password & rotate root credentials
+* enable 2FA for root & iam users
+* delete unauthorized iam users & change password for other iam users:
+    * check all iam users for `AWSExposedCredentialPolicy_DO_NOT_REMOVE` policy (user with such policy added by aws is compromised, after investigation you have to delete it)
+    * aws scrapes public repo for leaked credentials.
+If it found it will try to protect you by adding `AWSExposedCredentialPolicy_DO_NOT_REMOVE` policy (with deny statement to most critical actions like `iam:CreateUser`)
+    * delete any iam user you didn't create or any compromised user
+    * change password for users you want to keep
+* delete any resource you didn't create

 ###### Cognito
 Cognito - managed user service that add user sign-in/sign-up/management email/phone verification/2FA logic.
 There are 2 pools: